TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 _However..._

 There are many people who argue _against_ using constructors at all.
 Their arguments boil down to the fact that if you aren't careful, it can be easy to introduce bugs into your code when using constructors.
-[This article](https://tsherif.wordpress.com/2013/08/04/constructors-are-bad-for-javascript/) does a pretty decent job of outlining the issues (spoiler alert: the author ends up recommending factory functions).
+[Constructors are bad for JavaScript](https://tsherif.wordpress.com/2013/08/04/constructors-are-bad-for-javascript/) does a pretty decent job of outlining the issues (spoiler alert: the author ends up recommending factory functions).

 One of the biggest issues with constructors is that while they _look_ just like regular functions, they do not behave like regular functions at all.
 If you try to use a constructor function without the `new` keyword, your program will not work as expected, but it won't produce error messages that are easy to trace.